Asia-Pacific leaders condemn war, renew calls for open trade

 People are also reading…

-It said most members had strongly condemned the war in Ukraine and stressed it is causing immense human suffering and worsening inflation, supply chain troubles, food insecurity and financial risks.
+The leaders' statement said most members had strongly condemned the war in Ukraine, stressing that it is causing immense human suffering and worsening inflation, supply chain troubles, food insecurity and financial risks.

-The statement echoed the wording of a March 2 United Nations General Assembly resolution that “deplores in the strongest terms the aggression by the Russian Federation against Ukraine and demands its complete and unconditional withdrawal from the territory of Ukraine."
+Like a statement issued by the Group of 20 leading economies in Bali, Indonesia, earlier this week, it echoed the wording of a March 2 United Nations General Assembly resolution that “deplores in the strongest terms the aggression by the Russian Federation against Ukraine and demands its complete and unconditional withdrawal from the territory of Ukraine."

+The meetings Saturday wrapped up a flurry of meetings in Southeast Asian countries this week, events that gave leaders opportunities for face-to-face talks that have been rare in the past two years of pandemic precautions.

+Much of the activity at such summits occurs on the sidelines and in the interludes before and after the formal meetings.

-In other developments Saturday, a White House official said U.S. Vice President Kamala Harris exchanged brief remarks with Chinese President Xi Jinping before the final APEC meeting began, calling for both sides to keep lines of communication open.
+U.S. Vice President Kamala Harris exchanged brief remarks with Chinese President Xi Jinping on Saturday before the final APEC meeting began, calling for both sides to keep lines of communication open.

-The 21-member Asia-Pacific Economic Cooperation forum 's long-term mission is promoting closer economic ties, but its summits often are sidetracked by other more urgent issues.
+Xi said he viewed a meeting earlier in the week with President Joe Biden as a step toward a “next stage" in ties between the two largest economies, according to a Chinese government summary of the meeting.

+Relations have deteriorated recently amid friction over trade and technology, Chinese claims on the separately governed island of Taiwan, human rights and other issues.
+But Harris told Xi the U.S. “does not seek confrontation or conflict with China."

+Harris received a “handover" in the form of a symbolic “chalom" bamboo basket from the APEC host, Thai Prime Minister Prayuth Chan-ocha.
+The U.S. will host next year's summit in San Francisco, with preliminary meetings to be held in other cities throughout the year.

+Though summit meetings are often sidetracked by other more urgent concerns, APEC's long-term mission is promoting closer economic ties.

-Thai Prime Minister Prayuth Chan-ocha opened Saturday's meeting by urging the leaders to push ahead with APEC's agenda of promoting free trade in the Pacific region.
+Prayuth opened Saturday's meeting by urging the leaders to push ahead with APEC's agenda of promoting free trade in the Pacific region.

 “We have to give priority to turning this plan into action," Prayuth said.

-The meetings Saturday wrap up a flurry of leaders’ meetings in Southeast Asian countries this week.
-Much of the activity at such summits occurs on the sidelines and in the interludes before and after meetings begin.
+Security risks are not on the formal APEC agenda, but Prayuth said the North’s numerous recent missile launches were discussed and “everybody shares concern on that issue.”

-The U.S. Vice President and leaders of Australia, Canada, Japan, New Zealand and South Korea met separately Friday to voice concerns about North Korea's launch earlier in the day of an intercontinental ballistic missile that landed near Japan's northern island of Hokkaido.
+On Friday, the U.S. Vice President and leaders of Australia, Canada, Japan, New Zealand and South Korea met separately Friday to voice concerns about the North's launch earlier in the day of an intercontinental ballistic missile that landed near Japan's northern island of Hokkaido.

-The summits over the past week gave leaders a chance for face-to-face encounters that have been rare in the past two years due to the pandemic.

-Both at APEC in Thailand and at the G-20 meeting in Indonesia, officials appear to have chosen to agree to disagree about the war.
-In both Bangkok and Bali, countries that had refused to condemn the invasion refrained from blocking the release of statements harshly criticizing Moscow.
+Both at APEC in Thailand and at the G-20 meeting in Indonesia, officials appear to have chosen to agree to disagree about the war, while voicing anguish over its deepening impact.
+In both Bangkok and Bali, countries that have refused to condemn the invasion refrained from blocking the release of statements harshly criticizing Moscow.

 APEC members account for nearly four of every 10 people and almost half of world trade.
 Much of APEC’s work is technical and incremental, carried out by senior officials and ministers, covering areas such as trade, forestry, health, food, security, small- and medium-size enterprises and women’s empowerment.